ShashaAde/Domain-Network-Project/README.md

   Set up a user account for Ubuntu.
     - The installation proccess completed and I was sent to the start up log-in interface.

+## Configuring Windows Server 2019 to a domain
+  ### Careating an Active Directory domain